Two Weeks in Portugal: Our 5 Highlights Itinerary

 Lisbon also offers heaps of interesting museums, art galleries, parks and great shopping.
 Anything any other major city provides but accompanied with a preferred warm climate and historical punch.

-For a great guide on things to do in Lisbon, check out this post by The Crazy Tourist.
+For another great guide on things to do in Lisbon, check out this post by The Crazy Tourist.

 4 – Porto

-Running alongside the River Douro, picturesque Porto, Portugal’s second-largest city, is finally getting the tourist attention is deserves.
-With an international airport, the city is showing up on many people’s Portugal two week itinerary.
+Running alongside the River Douro, picturesque Porto, Portugal’s second-largest city, is finally getting the tourist attention it deserves.
+With an international airport, an interesting mix of things to do in Porto and plenty of day trips from Porto, the city is showing up on many people’s Portugal two week itinerary.

 Standing on the south bank looking across the river to Porto’s historic Ribeira district, the city looks like the perfect inspiration for an ornate pop-up Christmas card.
 It’s a painting of ageing terraces full of colour, baroque churches, magnificent beaux-arts structures and soaring bell towers.
 All cluttered on top of one another.
 It’s an awesome sight when illuminated by the intense Portuguese sun.